Sample Poultry Farming Business Plan Template

 2. Layers.
 These are the chickens that can lay

 3. Broilers.
-These are the chicken we grow for meat
+These are the chickens we grow for meat.

-5. Brooding is the term we use for the first early period of the chicks’ life.
-Usually between the weeks 14 days for broilers and 5-8 weeks for layers.
+5. Brooding is used for the first early period of the chick’s life.
+Usually, between the weeks, there are 14 days for broilers and 5-8 weeks for layers.
 (More on this later)

-7. A feed is a name we use for the food we feed our chicks and chickens
+7. Feed is a name we use for the food we feed our chicks and chickens

 8. A breed is a group of birds that reproduce their likeness in their offspring

-9. Cage is a system of housing where the birds are confined to a wire netted box.
+9. A cage is a housing system where the birds are confined to a wire-netted box.

-10. Clear eggs are the infertile eggs that cannot be incubated or turned to chick
+10. Clear eggs are infertile and cannot be incubated or turned into chicks.

-11. Deep litter is the system of housing where a suitable material called litter is provided on the poultry house floor for the birds to live on
+11. Deep litter is the System of housing wherSystemitable material called litter is provided on the poultry house floor for the birds to live on

-12. Free-Range System is a system of housing where the birds have a shelter house and access to an outside area during the hours of daylight
+12. Free-Range System is a system of housing where the birds have a shelter house and access to an outside area during daylight hours.

-13. A flock is many birds of the same origin (genotype), age and managed in the same
+13. A flock is many birds of the exact origin (genotype) and age and managed in the same.

-14. Incubation is the process by which fertile eggs are turned chicks
+14. Incubation is the process by which fertile eggs are turned into chicks

-15. Intensive System is any system of housing poultry where the birds are outdoor all of the time and do not have access to the
+15. An intensive System is any system of housing poultry where the birds are outdoors all of the time and do not have access to the

-16. Semi-Intensive is a system in which birds are having access toa shelter house and the outdoor at the same time
+16. Semi-intensive is a system in which birds have access to a shelter house and the outdoors at the same time

 17. Layer Cycle is the period from the onset of laying until the cessation of production of